Bigpig4396/PyTorch-Deep-Q-Networks-DQN/README.md

 # PyTorch-Deep-Q-Networks-DQN

-you can just run DQN_test.py file
+you can just run DQN_test.py file.
-I think it is minimal implementation and easy to understand
+I think it is minimal implementation and easy to understand.